raffazizzi/wartime-diamondback/_texts/instructions.md

 When there is an editor of a volume, add editor's name following the title before the publisher info.
 - For example: In *Music for piano.
 II,* edited by Sylvia Glickman.
 Bryn Mawr, Pa.: Hildegard Pub., 1997.

-Filenaming
+**How to name files**
 - Use all lowercase letters (e.g. anderson_in_memoriam_zach_walker.md)
 - Do not include accents/diacritics (e.g. leon.md)
-- Use hyphens in the permalink in the MEI Incipit page (e.g. anderson-in-memoriam.md)
+- *Composer page* should use lowercase letters without any accents (e.g. carreno.md)
-- Use underscores in the mei filenames (e.g. anderson_in_memoriam_zach_walker.mei)
+- *MEI filename* should use underscores and end in .mei (e.g. anderson_in_memoriam_zach_walker.mei)
-- Use a hyphen after the last name followed by underscores in the filename for the MEI incipit page (e.g. anderson-in_memoriam_zach_walker.md)
+- *MEI incipit page* should use a hyphen after the last name followed by underscores and end in .md (e.g. anderson-in_memoriam_zach_walker.md)
   - If a title includes an opus number, work number (etc), include the numbers following the last name but before title in the filename.
 For example: beach-op015_no1_in_autumn.md
-- For png files use hyphens between last name and title (e.g. anderson-minstrel-man.png)
+- *PNG files* should use hyphens between last name and title (e.g. anderson-minstrel-man.png)

 **Where do files live?**
 - _texts: all composer page files and incipit page files go into the texts folder